rdhr/CALiPPSO.jl/README.md

 ### Changing the solver

 We used the fantastic [JuMP.jl](https://jump.dev/JuMP.jl/stable/) package for model creation within our algorithm.
 Thus, you should be able to use any of the available solvers (that are suited for Linear Optimization).
-Our implementation already includes working code for the following solvers: [Gurobi.jl](https://github.com/jump-dev/Gurobi.jl), [HiGHS.jl](https://github.com/jump-dev/HiGHS.jl), [GLPK.jl](https://github.com/jump-dev/GLPK.jl), [Clp.jl](https://github.com/jump-dev/Clp.jl), [Hypatia.jl](https://github.com/chriscoey/Hypatia.jl), and [COSMO.jl](https://github.com/oxfordcontrol/COSMO.jl).
+Our implementation already includes working code for the following solvers: [Gurobi.jl](https://github.com/jump-dev/Gurobi.jl), [HiGHS.jl](https://github.com/jump-dev/HiGHS.jl), [GLPK.jl](https://github.com/jump-dev/GLPK.jl).
-Importantly, you might need to change the source code to make other solvers work correctly.
+We also tested it using [Mosek.jl](https://github.com/MOSEK/Mosek.jl), [Clp.jl](https://github.com/jump-dev/Clp.jl), [Hypatia.jl](https://github.com/chriscoey/Hypatia.jl), and [COSMO.jl](https://github.com/oxfordcontrol/COSMO.jl).
+But we were not able to obtain good configurations due to lack of precision.
+So if you know how to help [please let us know](mailto:rafael.diazhernandezrojas@uniroma1.it)!

 We strongly advice using [Gurobi.jl](https://github.com/jump-dev/Gurobi.jl) (a Julia wrapper of the [Gurobi Solver](https://www.gurobi.com/)) because it's the solver we tested the most when developing our package.